ga-wdi-lessons/user-stories-and-problem-modeling/readme.md

 Good developers strike a balance: they provide the bare minimum code necessary to create a sense of a specific reality.

 ## Exploration 2: Flying

+AM: Could this exploration use some framing, either before or after?
+As it reads, we jump from this to "Faking It" to "Beta Brite" and so on quickly.
+Although I'm guessing the flow and reasoning behind these exercises will be natural during the actual class.

 [Display this page.](examples/flying.html)